 Seed paper is more than just fun to make: It's eco-friendly.
 It's a great way to give back to the earth.
 After all, paper is made from trees.
 It seems only right to return paper to the earth so it can grow new life again.
 The best part about making seed paper?
 It's relatively easy.
 Anyone can do it and it's a great activity to do with kids or in the company of friends.
 This guide will teach you step-by-step how to make it without much hassle.

-- Paper (try to use paper without ink on it – like new computer paper.
-Of course, minimally processed paper is ideal)
+- paper (Try to use paper without ink on it, like new computer paper.
+Of course, minimally processed paper is ideal.)

-- Seeds (seed recommendations are listed in the intro paragraph)
+- seeds (seed recommendations are listed in the intro paragraph)

-- Mixing bowl
+- mixing bowl

-- Hand blender
+- hand blender

-- Cloths or towels
+- cloths or towels

-- Cookie cutters to make tag shapes (if desired)
+- cookie cutters to make tag shapes (if desired)

-- Piece of plastic sheet or parchment paper
+- piece of plastic sheet or parchment paper

 - Take the paper and tear it into small pieces.
 You can use as much paper as you’d like—it depends on how much plantable seed paper you’d like to make.
 I’d recommend tearing up at least 4 pieces of paper.

-- Squeeze the excess water from the pulp and make sure all lumps are removed by this stage: The paper pulp should be well mixed.
+- Squeeze the excess water from the pulp and make sure all lumps are removed: The paper pulp should be well mixed.

-- Now add a handful of seeds to the paper pulp.
+- Add a handful of seeds to the paper pulp.
 The amount of seeds you add will depend on the type of seeds you choose to use and the finished effect you’re looking for.
 I suggest sticking to one type of seed for this process, so the seeds will have a chance to grow better.

 - If you would like to create tag shapes with your seed paper, get your cookie cutters ready.
 You’re going to use them as molds to make plantable seed gift tags.
-To do this, just place the cookie cutter onto a piece of plastic sheet (or parchment paper) and press the paper pulp firmly into the shape for an even coverage.
-Try not to make the paper too thick, as this will take longer to dry.
+To do this, just place the cookie cutter onto a piece of plastic sheet (or parchment paper) and press the paper pulp firmly into the shape for even coverage.
+Try not to make the paper too thick, as it will take longer to dry.
 Use a towel to press as much water as you can from the paper pulp (this will help it dry faster).

 - If you’d like to make actual paper (paper that can be used to write notes or create cards), I suggest getting an empty picture frame and placing it on top of a plastic sheet or parchment paper.
 Just pour the paper pulp over the frame, using your fingers to smooth it out over the plastic sheet/parchment paper.
 Use the towel to press out any excess water.

-- No matter if you chose to make plantable seed gift tags, or full-sized paper, get to drying the seed paper quickly: The seeds will actually start to grow if you don’t!
+- No matter if you choose to make plantable seed gift tags or full-sized paper, get to drying the seed paper quickly: The seeds will actually start to grow if you don’t!
 To do this, just place the seed paper in a warm (not hot) environment and ensure the air can circulate around it.
 You can also blow the seed paper dry using a hair dryer—just make sure it’s on a cool setting.